-Hawk Ventures supports a wide range of Wilderness EMS programs, including the flagship Carolina Wilderness EMS Externship program.
+Hawk Ventures supports a wide range of wilderness EMS (WEMS) programs, including the flagship Carolina Wilderness EMS Externship program.
 Each program is personally run by Dr. Seth Collings Hawkins.
-Hawkins is one of only a few physicians in the United States to be double-boarded in both Emergency Medicine and EMS, and is the first physician ever named a Master Fellow of the Academy of Wilderness Medicine.
+Hawkins is one of only a few physicians in the United States to be double-boarded in both emergency medicine and EMS, and is the first physician ever named a Master Fellow of the Academy of Wilderness Medicine.
 Click on the program listings below for more details on each of our classes.

 The Carolina Wilderness EMS Externship is dedicated to training the future physician leaders of Wilderness EMS.
-It represents a unique collaboration between Hawk Ventures and a community EMS system (Burke County Emergency Services), a community hospital system (Carolinas HealthCare System Blue Ridge), a community college (Western Piedmont Community College), and an international research university (UNC-Chapel Hill‘s Department of Emergency Medicine).
-Two Externs are selected each year to train with professional Wilderness EMS providers in Burke County, NC.
+It represents a unique collaboration between Hawk Ventures and a community EMS system (Burke County Emergency Services), a community hospital system (Carolinas HealthCare System Blue Ridge), a community college (Western Piedmont Community College), and an international research university (Wake Forest University‘s Department of Emergency Medicine).
+Two Externs are selected each year to train with professional Wilderness EMS providers in Burke County, North Carolina.
 The Externship differs from most wilderness medicine electives in that the emphasis is almost entirely on EMS activities, rather than general wilderness medicine.
 As such, the focus of the Extern is spent on learning the systematic response to and management of wilderness emergencies, rather than general environmental medicine and individual patient care.
 Particular attention is paid to hands-on and field training.
 Every effort is made for Externs to be learning their skills from actual field providers and in the field, rather than in a classroom from lecturers.
-This philosophy is exemplified by our motto: “esse quam videri”, or “to be rather than to seem.”
+This philosophy is exemplified by our motto esse quam videri, or “to be rather than to seem.”
 Externs each year are chosen from a pool of medical student and resident physician applicants.
-The 2015 Externship season will run Aug 31-Sept 27.

 The Carolina Wilderness EMS Seminar was launched in 2014 to strong reviews, when it was delivered to every EMS Fellow in North Carolina save one.
 This innovative 8-hour course targets an audience of EMS Fellows and has three primary learning objectives: